-Here you can find lots of information about Year Five as well as keeping up to date with all of the exciting things that we get up to throughout the school year.
+Here you can find lots of information about Year Five and Year Six, as well as keeping up to date with all of the exciting things that we get up to throughout the school year.

-PE will take place on Tuesday and Thursday during the Spring term in Year Five.
-On Tuesdays the children will be outdoors for PE playing Hockey until half-term and then it will time to prepare for SPORTS DAY!
-On Thursdays they will have indoor PE, however with the weather being warmer some of these sessions will be outdoors.
-It is expected that your child will have the appropriate PE kit for these sessions available in school.
+PE will take place on Monday and Tuesday in Year 5/6W.
+On these days your child should attend school wearing their PE kit.
+It is expected that your child will have the appropriate indoor and outdoor PE kit for these days in order to access the sessions appropriately.
 The correct PE kit consists of: a white t-shirt, red shorts and plimsolls for indoor sports.
 Trainers are required for outdoor activities.
 A tracksuit can also be worn, especially when the weather is colder.